 - For school-wide chapters, select at least one representative from each class or lab course.

 The committee should elect a chairperson to serve until the chapter is officially underway.
 This organizing committee is the first step in putting chapter control in the hands of the students and obtaining a charter for the chapter from MO TSA, Inc. The two main duties of the organizing committee will be to draft local bylaws (NECESSARY FOR OBTAINING A CHARTER) and to plan a membership campaign.
 The bylaws are the framework for how the chapter will be run.
-You can find a fill-in word document for your bylaws at: https://motsaweb.org/chapter/charter/

-2. The recruitment meeting
+2. The Recruitment Meeting

 To introduce TSA to the students conduct a recruitment meeting.
 Use school announcements, bulletin boards, fliers and word-of-mouth to promote the meeting.